-We are delighted to be taking this show to the Ruhrtriennale Festival in September.
+We are delighted to be taking this show to the Bristol Festival of Puppetry and the Ruhrtriennale Festival in September.

-So, if you're in Bochum come and spend an evening with the Collective; a raw, gritty, funny and moving gig that explores the hardships faced by young people today.
+So, if you're in Bristol or Bochum come and spend an evening with the Collective; a raw, gritty, funny and moving gig that explores the hardships faced by young people today.

 Hobbit (Jack Hobbs) has been a household name in the beatbox scene for the past 10 years winning numerous titles such as 2015 World Crew Champion and UK Loopstation Champion.